Marjorie Fleming

 Marjorie Fleming (also spelt Marjory; 15 January 1803 – 19 December 1811) was a Scottish child writer and poet.
 She gained appreciation from Robert Louis Stevenson, Leslie Stephen, and possibly Walter Scott.

 Life

 Born in Kirkcaldy, Fife, Scotland on 15 January 1803, Marjorie was the third child of the Kirkcaldy accountant James Fleming (died c.
 1840) and his wife Isabella (daughter of James Rae), also the name of her elder sister and of her cousin and friend Miss Crauford (variously spelled).
 Her uncle Thomas Fleming was minister of Kirkcaldy parish church.
 Her mother's relations were acquainted in Edinburgh with the young Walter Scott.

+Marjorie spent most of her sixth, seventh and eighth years in Edinburgh under the tutelage of a cousin, Isabella Keith, who was about 17.
+Isabella married in 1824 James Wilson (1795–1856), the zoologist brother of the writer Christopher North, and had two children.
+She died in 1837.